fossasia/open-event/README.md

 ## Open Event Repository

-This repository holds the sample implementation for the JSON Schema in the [/sample](/sample/) folder, that is used across all projects for testing.
+This repository holds the **JSON Schema** sample implementation in the [/sample](/sample/) folder, that is used across all projects for testing.
 We keep a) Zip files that include all JSON files with binary media data and b) the uncompressed files that can act as APIs substitutes to test applications.

 ## Communication